 Cornerstone Paleo Diet Rules and 7 Keys for Success

-Have you heard the term Paleo and wondered what the heck this new “caveman” craze is all about?
+Have you heard about Paleo and wondered what the heck this “caveman” diet is?

 Maybe you have looked it up multiple times, only to find a million and one definitions of what is accepted as being Paleo.